 An example might be if you get a £10 risk-free bet and decide to use it on Man City v Man U. You use that risk-free bet to bet on Man United at 3/2.
 You then find a betting site that is offering an odds boost offer for Man City to win at 2/1.
 You decide to put a £10 bet on that too (not risk-free).

-If Manchester United win, you will get £15 return plus your initial £10 bet – so £25.
+If Manchester United win, you will get a £15 return plus your initial £10 bet – so £25.
 However, you then need to take into account your £10 loss on Man City.
 So overall, you’re up £15.

 If Manchester City wins, then you will lose your bet but get a £10 free bet/ bet credit.
 You will also see your other bet win at 2/1, so you’ll win £20 plus your initial £10.
 You then have £30 winnings plus a £10 free bet.
 So it’s a guaranteed win… and thus a ‘risk-free’ bet.